yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 With respect to community engagement, Huawei has been leading the effort in China, strategically sponsored [the first Rust China Conf](https://2020conf.rustcc.cn) during December 26-27 in Shenzhen.
-We have started to lead the community by carrying out a number of activities, including creating Rust tutorials and Rust coding conventions in Chinese for a vast number of developers who are interested in Rust.
+We have started to lead the community by carrying out several activities, including creating Rust tutorials and Rust coding conventions in Chinese for a vast number of developers who are interested in Rust.